 Corona Virus Update

-2 Cases Of Coronavirus Has Been Documented In Avery County as of 06/4/2020
+(4779) Cases Of Corona Virus Have Been Documented In Avery County 4221 community cases and

 Avery County Government would like to share that Avery County Emergency Management and the Health Department are working with local officials, Cannon Hospital, Avery County School System, 911 Communications, EMS Ambulance Services, and fire and rescue to ensure and protect the health and well-being of Avery County citizens.

 Health officials continue to encourage good respiratory etiquette and hand hygiene.
 These are the best preventive measures for this virus.
 These include covering coughs and sneezes, washing hands frequently with soap and water, staying home when you feel sick or when you have a fever and cleaning surfaces with sanitizing cleaners.

 The County of Avery's top priority is and always will be the safety and security of the county while providing the best service available.
 While it has been necessary to make some changes to the county's services please know that we will resume all regular services as soon as possible.

 Declaration Of A Local State Of Emergency - This is an update of the original Emergency Ordinance